librity/ft_dev_diaries/README.md

 ## About <a name = "about"></a>

-Ever since I started studying at 42 S Paulo I write daily updates on my progress and share them with my squad.
-They usually contain beginner-friendly tips about the project I'm currently doing and about programming in general.
+About a month ago I began my journey at [42 S Paulo](https://www.42sp.org.br/), and I started writing daily updates on my progress and sharing them with my squad.
+They're full of beginner-friendly tips on my current project and about coding in general.

-A friend suggested I should post these updates online for posterty's sake.
-I was also studying GO and I came across the static site generator [Hugo](https://gohugo.io/), so I thought I'd give it a shot.
+A friend told me I should post these updates online for posterty's sake.
+I was studying GO the other night and I came across a new static site generator called [Hugo](https://gohugo.io/), so I thought I'd give it a shot.

 ## Getting Started <a name = "getting_started"></a>

 ### Prerequisites

-All you need to get started is the latetes Hugo executable somewhere in your path.
+All you need to get started is the latest version of Hugo in your `$PATH`.

 - https://gohugo.io/getting-started/installing/